scottcolfer/scottcolfer.github.io/_posts/2017-08-15-discovery-retro-themes.md

 ---
 layout: post
-title: "Themes from a retro of discovery in government"
+title: "10 things we learned about discovery in government"
 date: 2017-08-15
 ---